rsdoiel/fountain/INSTALL.md

-{
+---
-	"title": "fountain, a Go package for working with Fountain screenplay format" }
+title: "fountain, a Go package for working with Fountain screenplay format"
+---

 Installation
 ============

 *fountain2json*, *fountainfmt*, *fountain2html* are a command line programs run from a shell like Bash.
 You can find compiled version in the [releases](https://github.com/rsdoiel/fountain/releases/latest)

 Compiled version
 ----------------

 This is generalized instructions for a release.

 Compiled versions are available for Mac OS X (x86 and M1 processors, macos-amd64, macos-arm64), Linux (x86 processor, linux-amd64), Windows (x86 processor, windows-amd64),
 Rapsberry Pi OS (arm7 processor, raspbian-arm7) and Pine64 (arm64 processor, linux-arm64)